nuodb/nuodb-helm-charts/docs/HowToHashiCorpVault.md

 $ vault secrets enable -version=2 -path=nuodb.com kv
 ```

-## Adding NuoDB Keys to Vault
+## Adding NuoDB Keys to HashiCorp Vault

 In the previous step [Generating NuoDB Keys](##generating-nuodb-keys) we generated a set of keys required to run NuoDB.
 We saved those keys in `/tmp/keys`.
-In this step, we will save these keys in HC Vault.
+In this step, we will save these keys in HashiCorp Vault.

 ```
 kubectl exec -it -n vault vault-0 -- \